Haris-bin-shakeel/DermAI_Skin_Lesion_Classifier/Readme.md

 # DermAI — Skin Lesion Classification Using CNNs

 A deep learning project aimed at automated skin lesion classification using the **HAM10000** dataset.
-This project demonstrates the practical application of image classification techniques with Convolutional Neural Networks (CNNs), marking a key milestone in my machine learning journey, guided by the **Deep Learning Specialization by Andrew Ng**.
+This project demonstrates the practical application of image classification techniques with Convolutional Neural Networks (CNNs), marking a key milestone in my machine learning journey.

 ---